5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 Automated HIPEC equipment

-Precise thermal and flow control during intraperitoneal perfusion.
+Precise thermal and flow control during perfusion.

-Experience in complex gastric cases
+Experience in complex cases

 Quenet-Torrent Institute offers a comprehensive approach, with teams specialized in advanced peritoneal disease.